andreykiv/JavaAngularBootcamp/README.md

 In this unit the goal was to create a basic CRUD project with it's end-points using maven and Spring Tool Suite 4 IDE.
 The exercice is structured in MVC (Model, Views, Controller) pattern, except that in this case there is no views part.
-To interact with an API without GUI, it was used a tool called Postman (link below).
+To interact with an API without GUI, Postman was used (link below).

-H2 imbedded Database was used for this exercice, it automatically creates a fresh database specified in data.sql file when the App is launched.
+H2 imbedded Database was also of a big help when doing this exercice.
+It automatically creates a fresh database specified in data.sql file when the App is launched.

 List of installed dependencies: